ghoulmann/cs-curriculum/year_1.rst

 * manage users and groups;
 * set file and directory permissions;
 * customize the user environment;
+* configure the computer for remote access to the command line and graphic user interface;
+* install software using package manager;
 * manage software installation, updates, and removal;
 * search for software in a repository;
 * create storyboards depicting personal narratives and everyday activities;